 In the financial aid calculation, a whopping 50 percent of student income is counted as funds available to pay for college.

-Let's say, for example, you earn $8,000 from your summer job.
+What does that mean for you?
+Let's say you earn $8,000 from your summer job.
 After all deductions, your net earnings are $7,420.
 When you report this amount on your FAFSA, only the $1,000 above the income protection allowance will be counted as income, and your Expected Family Contribution (EFC) will increase by $500.
 As a result, your financial need and your aid package will drop by $500.

 While $8,000 may seem like a lot to earn during summer break, it is possible with some higher paying jobs like being a lifeguard or working a corporate internship.

 Remember that the FAFSA looks at annual earnings, so you'll also have to include any income you earned during the rest of the school year.

 Each time you fill out the FAFSA you'll need to enter tax returns from two years ago.
 This means you have to consider financial aid if you work during high school.
 When you apply for financial aid for your first year of college, you'll have to report income earned during the summer going into your sophomore year of high school.
 Also, when you apply for financial aid for your senior year of college, you will report on your income from your sophomore year in college.
 That will be the last year of income that will affect your financial aid eligibility if you attend a traditional four year college.

 The way you report student assets on the FAFSA is different.
 Assets include most money and property you own, such as savings accounts, cash and investment property.
 Twenty percent of assets will be counted as money you have on-hand to pay for college.
 But this is the amount of your assets on the day you fill out the FAFSA.